About Us

 • Developed a comprehensive library (possibly the largest public resource of this kind, in the world) covering all aspects of lead.

-• Web-published numerous factsheets, databases of referrals and library items, and the now defunct (due to lack of sufficient funding) LEAD Action News, a quarterly newsletter containing all the latest on lead issues.
+• Web-published numerous factsheets, databases of referrals and library items, and LEAD Action News, a quarterly newsletter containing all the latest on lead issues.

 • Distributed free, independent and authoritative information packs and individual information products totalling 8,358,386 copies in the last 9 years.

-• Organised counselling sessions, information nights and a self-help egroup Plumbism and Autism Network (PAN) for groups of parents with lead-affected children.
+• Organised advisory sessions, information nights and a self-help egroup Plumbism and Autism Network (PAN) for groups of parents with lead-affected children.

 • Developed networks of people working on lead issues, in order to maintain the best referral database on lead in Australia.